 Ben may be the friendliest one-eyed Northern Cardinal you ever meet.
 Take out your smartphone and he will hop right on, tapping at the home button as if he wants to take a selfie.
 He’s even rubbed shoulders with Sigourney Weaver at a fundraiser.
 Because of his partial blindness, it’s nearly impossible for Ben to survive in the wild.
 The clinic is his home for now.

-Volunteer Christopher Ross holds Fernando, a cock confiscated by the New York Police Department after its officers busted a cock-fighting ring in Brooklyn.
+Volunteer Christopher Ross holds Fernando, a cock confiscated by the New York Police Department after its officers busted a fighting ring in Brooklyn.
 Following a 10-week recovery period, he was transferred to the Vine Sanctuary in Vermont to undergo behavior-modification training (read: anger management) so that he could eventually be adopted by a farm.

 Anise and Cardamon

 Anise and Cardamon, a young peafowl pair, were found wandering the streets of Queens.
 After a few weeks of sunning in front of the clinic’s turtle tanks, they were sent to a permanent sanctuary.

 Staffer Shannon Brathwaite holds another inseparable duo: two blue-bar Rock Doves (better known as feral pigeons) that arrived at Wild Bird Fund with broken legs.
 Outfitted with matching splints, Francis and Mayra healed quickly, and were released within weeks of their arrival at the clinic.